daliboris/docker-morganaxproc-iiise/README.md

 Docker images are available in Docker Hub in [daliboris/morganaxproc-iiise](https://hub.docker.com/r/daliboris/morganaxproc-iiise) repository.

-This repository is maintained by Boris Lehečka, Communication via GitHub issues or pull requests is welcome.
+This repository is maintained by Boris Lehečka, Your interaction via GitHub issues or pull requests is welcome.

 Dockerfiles are prepared for different versions of [Java](https://github.com/zulu-openjdk/zulu-openjdk), [MorganaXProc-IIIse](https://sourceforge.net/projects/morganaxproc-iiise/files/) and [Saxon-HE](https://github.com/Saxonica/Saxon-HE.git).
 Eeach Dockerfile is stored in separate folder and its tag is composed from following parts connected with hyphen, for example `1.6.15-saxonhe-12.8-jre-11`:
 - version of MorganaXProc-IIIse (for example `1.6.5`)